Gambling in the United States: Sports betting

 In 1992, the U.S. Congress passed the Professional and Amateur Sports Protection Act (PASPA).
 It mandated states not to legalize sports betting apart from parimutuel horse racing, dog racing and jai alai.
 The sports lotteries conducted in Oregon, Delaware, and Montana were exempt, as well as the licensed sports pools in Nevada.
 It also provided a one-year window for states which operated licensed casino gaming to legalize sports wagering, which New Jersey intended to do but did not reach the deadline.

 In 2018, PASPA was overturned by the Supreme Court of the United States in Murphy v.
 National Collegiate Athletic Association, ruling that it conflicted with the Tenth Amendment.
 New Jersey, Delaware, and other states quickly drafted bills legalizing sports betting soon after.
 States had to determine which department would oversee state-regulated sportsbooks, usually choosing between their respective gambling commissions, lottery boards or, in the case of Kentucky, the state horse racing commission.

 As of September 2023, sportsbooks are legal in 38 states, the District of Columbia, and the territory of Puerto Rico.
-Online sports betting is also legal in 30 states, Washington D.C. and Puerto Rico.
+Online sports betting is also legal in 30 states, Washington, D.C., and Puerto Rico.
 The American Gaming Association reported a 2023 handle of $121 billion and a revenue of $11.0 billion in commercial sportsbooks.
 This marked a significant increase from 2018, when approximately 25 million fewer Americans wagered on sporting events.
+A 2025 study from the University of California, Los Angeles found that the spread of legal sports betting caused consumers to take on more problematic debt and led to an increase in bankruptcies.